Imbolc

 Brigid: Goddess and Saint

-1st of February also marks Brigid Days, both Celtic Goddess and Celtic Saint.
-Legend has it that Brigid of Kildare (451 - 525), the leader of her Druid community, was named after the Goddess Brigid.
-The Celtic Goddess, known as the Maidan Goddess, who brings us out of from winter’s grip or the Cailleach, the crone of Winter.
-This Goddess is associated with many things including healing, poetry, smithing and fire.
 Brigid of Kildare in Ireland was the daughter of a Druid Father and a Christian mother.
 She developed a love for Jesus alongside her Druid ancestry, following Jesus did not mean abandoning her pagan roots but instead weaving them together.
-She founded and led the Abbey of Kildare, Kildare meas ‘church of the oak” and oaks were sacred symbols to the Celtic, gateways between this world and the spiritual realm.
-This Abbess became the patron saint of midwifes, who stands with us in threshold moments.
-In the Celtic imagination and mythology, she was taken back in time to be the midwife at the birth of Christ!
-She was known for her compassion and generosity towards the poor and marginalised in her time.
-This women leader was so significance around the British Isles that places were names after her, including the Scottish Outer Hebrides and Brides Bay in Wales and Brigit, Braint and Brent rivers in Ireland, Wales and England.
+She founded and led the Abbey of Kildare, Kildare means ‘church of the oak” and oaks were sacred symbols to the Celtic, sacred gateways between this world and the spiritual realm.
+Brigid became the patron saint of midwifes, because she stands with us in threshold moments.
+Legend has it that she was born at twilight (between day and night) and in the threshold doorway (neither in or out the home).
+In the Celtic imagination and mythology, she was taken back in time to be the midwife at the birth of Christ and is know as Mary of the Gael’s.

 Bare Oak tree during an overcast twilight (after sunset and before night).